The Greatest Game Never Played – The Golden Era Of Chatham Minor Hockey

 THE ’74 BOYS ARE ONE OF ONLY TWO CHATHAM TEAMS TO WIN THE PRESTIGIOUS NORTH AMERICAN SILVER STICK TOURNAMENT

 In league playoff play, the Pee Wees put together a run of 18 wins and 1 loss on their way to becoming the OMHA Major Pee Wee AA Champions.
-The only disappointing thing is that there was no All-Ontario Challenge Tournament for the ’74 boys to compete in following the OMHA win.
+The only disappointment of the season was a bitter one as they lost in the finals of the All-Ontario Challenge Tournament.

 In 2018, the ’87-’88 Moose Lodge Major Pee Wee team was inducted into the Chatham Sports Hall Of Fame

 - BACK TO BACK OMHA CHAMPIONS IN ’88 and ’89

 A couple of the CMHA teams already mentioned were very close to the incredible accomplishment of winning back-to-back Ontario titles.The ’71 boys lost in the finals to Whitby in 1986 before winning it all the following year and the ’73 boys went all the way to game seven of the OMHA finals in 1988, the year after they won it in ’87.